 FAQ

 You don’t need a roasting rack, but it’s recommended.
-When cooking a turkey in a convection oven, having the bird elevated allows for air to circulate, ensuring even cooking.
-If you don’t have a roasting rack, you can use a sheet pan and a wire cooling rack to keep the turkey above the bottom of the pan.
+When cooking a turkey in a convection oven, having the bird elevated allows air to circulate, ensuring even cooking.
+If you don’t have a roasting rack, you can use a sheet pan and a wire cooling rack to keep the bird above the bottom of the pan.

 Yes!
 It can be frozen for up to 6 months.
 If it’s frozen longer, it can lose its moisture and flavor.